top of page

 “When I show up to the schools and the girls see me with my Jordans and they learn about my background after maybe they saw me somewhere on a billboard in the city, I think it opens their eyes a little and shows how inclusive this sport is.”

-The NFL – which represents the pinnacle of men’s American Football – has recently launched a significant promotional campaign for Flag Football, with the sport showcased throughout this year’s International Series.
+The NFL – which represents the pinnacle of men’s American Football – recently launched a significant promotional campaign for Flag Football, with the sport showcased throughout the 2022 International Series.

 “It shows the diversity and positivity of the sport and we need the support of more men as well to help with our cause.